n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.webhook/index.md

 ## Workflow development process

 The Webhook node testing and development process works a bit differently.
-Refer to [/integrations/builtin/core-nodes/n8n-nodes-base.webhook/workflow-development/] for more information.
+Refer to [Workflow development](/integrations/builtin/core-nodes/n8n-nodes-base.webhook/workflow-development/) for more information.

 ## Node parameters